Installation and Usage

 If you enable the back-up option, create an empty directory named

 'bak' (777) which can be shared with other 'CGI Scripts from the Crypt'

 that make back-up files.
 This directory MUST be world-writeable!

 To run the main script from the web, enter the URL of the script

 itself.
-This will cause the main page to load in the browser,
+This will cause the survey page to load in the browser,

 The response should be the password authorization form.
 The

 initial password is 'password'.
 Of course you should change it soon

 to something unique by entering a new password in the

 Next, you will see the EDITOR screen.
 The simple built-in editor allows